 It is your responsibility to check any health and vaccination requirements applicable to your booked arrangements.
 We can only provide general information about this.
 Health and hygiene facilities and disease risks vary from country to country.
 You should take health advice about your own needs as early as possible and in good time before your departure.
 Sources of information include; www.fco.gov.uk, http://travelhealthpro.org.uk/, www.hpa.org.uk, your General Practitioner or a specialist clinic.

 This tour is accessible to most people with an average level of fitness and normal mobility.
 It involves moderate days of walking on uneven paths and small hills, and getting on and off boat.
 This tour is not suitable for anyone with walking difficulties.

-The Maximum passenger number for your tour is 2,106 (max cruise capacity).
-If, in the unlikely event your tour does not reach the minimum passenger numbers, then you may be asked to change to a different date.
-A full refund will be made available to you should this alternative not be suitable.
+The maximum number of travellers in your group will be 2,106 (max cruise capacity).
+If in the unlikely event there are less than the minimum passenger numbers required on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.